 Theme about the Easter Crisis

-What really happened in the spring of 1920 when the king was in trouble, the workers threatened a general strike and the parties fought for power?
-On this and the following pages, we unfold that story and take a closer look at Stauning’s role in the whole mess.
+What really happened in the spring of 1920 when the king was in trouble, the workers threatened a general strike, and the parties fought for power?
+We unfold that story and take a closer look at Stauning’s role in the matter.

 The government was deposed

-On Monday, March 29, 1920, at around 11:45 am, King Christian the 10th dismissed the government headed by Zahle after a previous dispute between the parliament’s leading parties over the South Jutland border issue and disagreement over a new election law.
-A few days earlier, after some tough constitutional revision negotiations, Thorvald Stauning had gone on Easter vacation in his summer cottage in southern Zealand, but when he received the news from the postal service, which kept him informed due to the cottage’s lack of telephone connection, he immediately rushed to the capital.
+On Monday, March 29, 1920, at around 11:45 am, King Christian the 10th dismissed the government headed by Zahle after a previous dispute between the parliament’s leading parties over the Southern Jutland border issue and disagreement over a new election law.
+A few days earlier, after some tough constitutional revision negotiations, Thorvald Stauning had gone on Easter vacation in his summer cottage in southern Zealand.
+Still, when he received the news from the postal service, which kept him informed due to the cottage’s lack of telephone connection, he immediately rushed to the capital.

-After arriving at Copenhagen Central Station at 5 pm, Stauning rushed to the Social-Demokraten editorial office, where editor Frederik Borgbjerg had already sent out an extra issue of Social-Demokraten at 1 pm with the headline “Kongen begaar Statskup”.
+After arriving at Copenhagen Central Station at 5 pm, Stauning rushed to the Social-Democrat editorial office, where editor Frederik Borgbjerg had already sent out an extra issue of the Social-Democrat at 1 pm with the headline “the king commits a coup d’état”.

 Explore labor history